StephTidwell/19-Challenge-PWA/README.md

 ```
 npm start
 ```
-- When you run the command, the server will be launched; navigate to the application's URL type into your browser:  'http//:localhost:3000'.
+- When you run the command, the server will be launched; navigate to the application's URL.
 - Type any text into the editor.
 Your text will then be saved automatically when you click off of the window.
-Install this PWA on your devices for offline usage by clicking the install button.
+You can install this PWA on your devices for offline usage.

 ### Technologies